How to compare the contents of 2 columns with Excel? In one formula Excel will return the result

-- IF to customize the final result
+This function will be useful to customize the final result

 Compare 2 columns

-Everything is based on the fact that VLOOKUP finds a value in a column or not.
+Comparing 2 columns in Excel is very easy.
+Everything is based on whether or not VLOOKUP finds a value in a specified column.

-Then, we will verify that this value is present in the $D$1 column :$D$4 (do not forget $ to lock references 😉)
+- Then, we will verify if this value is present in the column $D$1:$D$4 (do not forget the $ to lock the cell references)

-We write the third parameter = 1 (because we have selected only one column in second parameter)
+- The third parameter = 1 because we have selected only one column in the second argument.

-Step 2: Use the ISNA function for a test
+Step 2: Use the ISNA function to perform a test

 - FALSE: when the function has matched